David Archer (quarterback): College career

-After high school Archer played football at Snow College in Ephraim, Utah.
-In 1981 in his second season with the Badgers, Archer received Juco All-American honors and was fourth in the country in passing.
+After high school, Archer played football at Snow College in Ephraim, Utah.
+In 1981, in his second season with the Badgers, Archer received Juco All-American honors and was fourth in the country in passing.
 This caught the attention of Donnie Duncan and the Iowa State coaching staff.

 Archer began his Iowa State career with the 1982 season.
 He had some individual success with 1,465 yard of passing offense, but the team struggled to a 4-6-1 record.
 The following season under Jim Criner's downfield oriented offense, Archer flourished.
 He paired up with All-American receiver Tracy Henderson to form one of the most lethal QB-WR duos in ISU history.
 Archer set school marks in pass completions (234), attempts (403), yards (2,639), total offense (2,698), touchdowns (18) and lowest interception percentage (.029).
 He led the Big Eight and ranked eighth nationally in total offense while his favorite target Henderson caught a then-school record 1,051 yards, ranking third nationally.
 In one of Archer's best games, he threw for a then-school-record 346 yards against the No. 1-ranked Nebraska team, helping the Cyclones put up the most points (29) against the Cornhuskers in the regular season.
 His 2,639 passing yards and 2,698 yards of total offense his senior season are still the second-best single-season marks in Iowa State history.

 Statistics

 NFL career

-Archer was drafted in the ninth round of the 1984 USFL Draft by the Denver Gold, but was not called in the NFL draft.
+Archer was drafted in the ninth round of the 1984 USFL draft by the Denver Gold, but was not called in the NFL draft.
 He opted to not sign with USFL and chose to sign a free-agent contract with the NFL's Atlanta Falcons.
-This decision ultimately paid off because in his second NFL season he was the named the starting QB.
+This decision ultimately paid off because in his second NFL season he was named the starting QB.
 He led Atlanta with 1,992 passing yards.
 The following season he kept the starting job, led the Falcons to a 5-1-1 record after seven games, was named NFC Player of the Month for September, and kept the Falcons rolling until an injury ended his season with five games remaining.
 He finished the year with 2,007 passing yards and 10 touchdown strikes in 11 games, throwing for a career-high 350 yards against the New York Giants.
 The mobile Archer proved to be one of the better running QBs in the league, ranking at the top of the NFL in QB rushing yards in both 1985 (347 yards) and 1986 (298).
-Archer played five more seasons in the NFL, finishing his final years with the Washington Redskins, San Diego Chargers and Philadelphia Eagles.
+Archer played five more seasons in the NFL, finishing his final years with the Washington Redskins, San Diego Chargers, and Philadelphia Eagles.